 An important source of links to primary documents, such as treaties and personal recollections.

-12bet手机版首页 This site includes interviews, maps, an interactive timeline, and brief summaries of the series episodes.
+This site includes interviews, image galleries, articles, and brief summaries of the series episodes.

 See also Twentieth Century: World War I

-Presented by MarcoPolo, this lesson plan is for high school students.
-Students will examine the events and factors that led to U.S. participation in the war.
-The lesson plan provides some resources and several guiding questions for students to follow.
+Presented by EdSiteMent, this is a series of three lesson plans covering the United States’ decision to enter into the war.12bet手机版首页 Students will examine the events and factors that led to U.S. participation in the war.
+The lesson plans provide many resources and several guiding questions for students to follow.
+Aimed at high school students.

-12bet手机版首页 In this MarcoPolo lesson plan, students revive the League of Nations debate and examine all sides of the argument.
+In this EdSiteMent lesson plan, students revive the League of Nations debate and examine all sides of the argument.
 Lesson plan comes with Adobe Acrobat printout and links to relevant resources.
 For grades 9-12

-12bet手机版首页 Designed by MarcoPolo, this lesson plan come with an ample supply of resources and documents.
-Students are asked to analyze the terms of the Treaty of Versailles and then analyze the German response.
+12bet手机版首页In this EdSiteMent lesson plan, students are asked to analyze the terms of the Treaty of Versailles and then analyze the German response.
 The lesson plan includes a copy of the treaty and Hitler’s 1923 response.
 This is a High school level lesson plan.

 Investigate the intersection of isolationism, fascism, and the establishment of the League of Nations at the close of World War I. From PBS People’s Century.